-The software Help file, seen below, is available as a quick reference or detailed guide to the many features and capabilities of the Do-more PLC.
+The Do-more!
+Designer software Help file, seen below, is available as a quick reference or detailed guide to the many features and capabilities of the Do-more PLC.
 To access the Help File select the Help File icon from the Project Toolbar, choose Help from the Help menu drop down or use the shortcut F1.